GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_profiles_gke/cloud_deploy_profiles_gke.md

 2021/08/16 14:28:55 leeroy app server ready, runnning in target: prod
 ```

+### 🎉 Success

-Your Google Cloud Deploy per-Target configuration worked, and your application is now deployed to your prod GKE cluster.
-In the next section you'll clean up the resources you've created for this tutorial.
+Your Google Cloud Deploy per-target configuration worked, and your application is now deployed to your prod GKE cluster.

-Click **Next** to proceed.
+To learn about next steps, click **Next**.

-## Cleaning Up
+## Next steps

+### Delete the pipeline

 To clean up the pipeline created as part of this tutorial, run the following command: